Pyt-logo

 Understand the currency exchange terminology

-The global currency exchange system has its own set of jargons and phrases.
+The global currency exchange system has its own set of jargon and phrases.
 Before you exchange your money, you should spend some time learning the vocabulary.
 By tossing these terms around, the local exchange offices frequently try to confuse you.
 The simplest approach to grasp how this system works is to remember some of the popular terminologies.

 Exchange Rate

 The amount you receive in terms of local currency when you exchange your cash.
-When an Indian visitor visits Sri Lanka, for example, the native money is the Sri Lankan Rupees.
+When an Indian visitor visits Sri Lanka, for example, the native money is the Sri Lankan Rupee.
 So the unit of LKR you receive after converting INR 100 is the Sri Lankan exchange rate.

 Bank to Bank rate